Paula Escarameia: Academic career

 Escarameia taught General and Regional Public International Law at the University of Macau (formerly the University of East Asia) in the 1989/1990 academic year.
 While she was in Macau she also took an interest in the legal position of the former Portuguese colony of East Timor, which at the time was under the control of Indonesia, publishing an article on the topic.
 She would later be one of the founders of the "International Platform of Jurists for East Timor" who supported the legal process of East Timor's independence.
 Returning to Portugal, she was Director of the Centre for Studies of International Institutions of the Instituto Superior de Ciências Sociais e Políticas (Higher Institute of Social and Political Sciences – ISCSP) at the University of Lisbon until December 1994.

 Escarameia was a full professor at the ISCSP and guest professor at the Faculty of Law of Universidade Nova, Lisbon; the Faculty of Law and the Institute of Political Studies of the Catholic University of Lisbon; and the Technical University of Lisbon.
 She also taught at the training institute of the Portuguese navy.
 She supervised one post-doctoral thesis, four doctoral theses, and 16 master's theses.
-Escarameia was often invited to lecture outside Portugal, including at Princeton, Harvard and the University of Munich, as well as at organizations such as the Bar Council in the United Kingdom and the International Law Association.
+Escarameia was often invited to lecture outside Portugal, including at Princeton University, at Harvard University and at LMU Munich, as well as at organizations such as the Bar Council in the United Kingdom and the International Law Association.